mschmittfull/skewspec/README.rst

 Jupyter notebooks
 -----------------------------

-- Notebooks to plot results are in the `notebooks' folder.
+- Notebooks to plot results are in the notebooks folder.

 .. _notebooks: ./notebooks/